 The gorilla tracking activity in Uganda and Rwanda takes place in a jungle setting in the national parks of Bwindi Impenetrable National Park and Mgahinga Gorilla National Park in Uganda; and Volcanoes National Park in Rwanda.
 This bucketlist activity involves climbing, sometimes sliding and “sweat-wiping” while following a path created by a team of rangers who monitor the mountain gorillas on a daily basis.

-When the group of trackers arrive at the family being sought, they get a full hour (60 minutes) to watch the family and to take as many photos before they are then required to retreat back to the starting point, usually referred to as the trailhead or briefing point where then the awarding of gorilla tracking certificates takes place
+When the group of trackers arrive at the family being sought, they get a full hour (60 minutes) to watch the family and to take as many photos before they are then required to retreat to the starting point, usually referred to as the trailhead or briefing point where then the awarding of gorilla tracking certificates takes place

-Both countries have a fine set of rules and guidelines for gorilla tracking set by the organization mandated to protect the wildlife or promote tourism in that particular country, Uganda Wildlife Authority (UWA) and Rwanda Development Board (RDB); and while one of the reasons is to ensure that the activity of gorilla tracking is carried out in a well-coordinated manner for the protection of the mountain gorillas and other species in the national park, it is more importantly for your own safety.
-The following rules and guidelines govern the activity of gorilla tracking in Rwanda and Uganda.
+Both countries have a fine set of rules and guidelines for gorilla tracking set by the organization mandated to protect the wildlife or promote tourism in that particular country, Uganda Wildlife Authority (UWA) and Rwanda Development Board (RDB); and while one of the reasons is to ensure that the activity of gorilla tracking is carried out in a well-coordinated manner for the protection of the mountain gorillas and other species in the national park, it is more importantly for your safety.
+The following rules and guidelines govern gorilla tracking activity in Rwanda and Uganda.

 On a daily basis, before the actual hike commences, tourists meet at the briefing point to go through a short briefing procedure in which some of the gorilla tracking rules and guidelines below will be reiterated.